 Students may request their Shelton State transcript be sent to another institution or to an employer.
-Transcript requests will be honored as quickly as possible on a first-come, first-serve basis.
-Transcripts may be requested by logging in to your myShelton account, clicking on the student tab, choosing Request Printed Transcript, and completing the requested information.
-Your transcript will be printed and mailed with the next batch.
-If you prefer to pick-up your transcript, please check your myShelton account the next business day to determine its status.
-Please bring a photo ID for verification at the time of pick-up.
+Transcript requests will be honored as quickly as possible on a first-come, first-served basis.
+Student may request transcripts by logging in to their myShelton account, clicking on the "Student" tab, choosing "Request Printed Transcript", and completing the requested information.
+The transcript will be printed and mailed with the next batch.
+If students prefer to pick-up the transcript, they should check their myShelton account the next business day to determine its status.
+Student should bring a photo ID for verification at the time of pick-up.

-If additional information is needed or if you are having difficulties placing an order, please contact the Office of Enrollment Services at 205.391.2214.
+If additional information is needed or if a student has difficulties placing an order, he or she should contact the Office of Enrollment Services at 205.391.2214.